open-telemetry/oteps/text/0250-Composite_Samplers.md

 `Conjunction` is a composite sampler which takes two Samplers (delegates) as the arguments.
 These delegate samplers will be hereby referenced as First and Second.

 Upon invocation of its `shouldSample` method, the Conjunction sampler MUST invoke `shouldSample` method on the First sampler, passing the same arguments as received, and examine the received sampling Decision.
 Upon receiving `DROP` or `RECORD_ONLY` decision it MUST return the SamplingResult from the First sampler, and it MUST NOT proceed with querying the Second sampler.
-If the sampling decision from the First sampler is `RECORD_AND_SAMPLE`, the Conjunction sampler MUST invoke `shouldSample` method on the Second sampler.
+If the sampling decision from the First sampler is `RECORD_AND_SAMPLE`, the Conjunction sampler MUST invoke `shouldSample` method on the Second sampler, effectively passing the `TraceState` received from the First sampler as the parent trace state.
 If the sampling Decision from the Second sampler is `RECORD_AND_SAMPLE`, the Conjunction sampler MUST return a `SamplingResult` which is constructed as follows:

 - The sampling Decision is `RECORD_AND_SAMPLE`.
 - The set of span Attributes to be added to the `Span` is the sum of the sets of Attributes as provided by the First and the Second sampler.
 - The `TraceState` to be used with the new `Span` is obtained by cumulatively applying the potential modfications from the First and Second sampler, with special handling of the `th` sub-key (the sampling rejection `THRESHOLD`) for the `ot` entry as described below.

-If both First and Second samplers provided `th` entry in the returned `TraceState`, the resulting `TraceState` MUST contain `th` entry with the `THRESHOLD` being maximum of the `THRESHOLD`s provided by the First and Second samplers.
+If both First and Second samplers provided `th` entry in the returned `TraceState`, and the value of the `THRESHOLD` from the First sampler is `0`, then the resulting `TraceState` MUST contain `th` entry with the `THRESHOLD`as provided by the Second sampler.
 Otherwise, the `th` entry MUST be removed.

 If the sampling Decision from the Second sampler is `RECORD_ONLY` or `DROP`, the Conjunction sampler MUST return a `SamplingResult` which is constructed as follows:

 - The sampling Decision is `DROP`.
-- The set of span Attributes to be added to the `Span` is empty.
+- The set of span Attributes to be added to the `Span` is as provided by the First sampler.
-- The `TraceState` to be used with the new `Span` is the passed-in `TraceState`, but with the `th` entry removed.
+- The `TraceState` to be used with the new `Span` is the `TraceState` provided by the First sampler, but with the `th` entry removed.

 ### RuleBased